 Make a Pinterest board and go pin-crazy (the board I made for today is linked here), before you even begin making food or gathering your menu.
 I pinned things like printouts, quotes, layouts, and anything else that I thought would help or inspire me.
 I ended up using this ADORABLE alphabet banner printout from 100 Directions for the “Happy Easter” banner!

-After you’re done pinning, start gathering all the decorations and making any of the crafty DIYs you’ll be needing for brunch.
+After you’re done pinning, start gathering all the decorations you’ll be needing for brunch (including any DIYs).
 That way, after you’re done making all the food, setting everything up’ll be so much easier.
 For Easter this year, I went for a light, cute/whimsical, simple theme.
 So the white labels wouldn’t get so washed out, I chose an off-white tablecloth underneath all the food.
 I made my food labels ahead of time on the back of some index cards, but you could also print them out from online (I’m obsessed with these).

 Then, start gathering your menu, which all depends on what you’re celebrating.
 For this particular course, I like including eggs, meat, fruit, bread, and something sweet.
 The menu I create is here: